team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/README.md

 [![DOI]()]()

-This repository serves as the contains the code for the mulitple analyses related to the manuscript:
+This repository serves as the contains the code for the multiple analyses related to the manuscript:

 > **_A post-zygotic disruptive germline NFATC1 variant in a patient with segmental cherry angiomas_**